Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display clusters/README.md

 ## Additional information

 Graphics in a graphics overlay can also be aggregated into clusters.
-To do this, set the `FeatureReduction` property on the `GraphicsOverlay` to a new `ClusteringFeatureReduction`.
+To do this, set the `featureReduction` property on the `GraphicsOverlay` to a new `ClusteringFeatureReduction`.

 ## Tags